keencave/AndroidAPSdocs/docs/EN/Hardware/Libre2.rst

 Using bluetooth transmitter and OOP
 ==================================================

-Besides the patched app the new Droplet transmitter or (soon available) the new OOP algorithm of xDrip+ can be used to receive blood sugar values.
-MM2 and blucon do NOT work so far.

 Bluetooth transmitter can be used with the Libre2 with the latest xDrip+ nightlys.
+You can receive blood sugar readings every 5 minutes as well as with the Libre1.
 Please refer to the miaomiao website to find a description.
 This will also work with the Bubble devices and in the future with other transmitter devices.
+The blucon should work in the future but has not benn tested yet.

-The Droplet transmitter is working with Libre2 but uses a internet service.
-Please refer to FB or Google to get further information.
+The Droplet transmitter is working with Libre2 but uses an internet service instead.
+Please refer to FB or Google to get further informations.

-Even if the patched LibreLink app approach is smart there may be some reasons to use a bluetooth transmitter instead.
+Even if the patched LibreLink app approach is smart there may be some reasons to use a bluetooth transmitter:

 * the BG readings are identical to the reader results
 * the Libre2 sensor can be used 14.5 days as with the Libre1 before